joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-08-01_linux-kernel-netbooks.md

 If you (like me) are a happy owner of a netbook and run **Ubuntu Linux** as your operating systems, I bring good news: the website Array.org has a [package repository][1] with a version of the Linux kernel specially suited to our little but beloved machines :)

-Several optimizations were done on this special kernel, leading to faster boot times and a generally more responsive system, among other advantagens.
+Several optimizations were done to this special kernel, leading to faster boot times and a generally more responsive system, among other advantagens.
 To achieve this,
 the drivers for some of the devices more commonly found in netbooks are **compiled as part of the kernel, and not loaded as modules**.
 Also, the support for some devices that are **never** present in netbooks (such as CD-ROM drives) is disabled.

-Several netbook makers and models are supported, among them my beloved MSI Wind :), Asus EEE PC, Dell mini, Acer Aspire One, HP mininote, etc.
+Several netbook makers and models are supported, among them my beloved MSI Wind, Asus EEE PC, Dell mini, Acer Aspire One, HP mininote, etc.
 The supported models can be found in the [repository's homepage][2].

 The steps to install this kernel in your netbook running **Ubuntu 9.04** are pretty simple.